(c) NetKnights GmbH 2025, https://netknights.it

 if otppin or pin:

-# If there is a change_pin_every policy, we need to set the PIN
+# If there is a change_pin_every policy, we need to set the PIN anew.

-if pinpol:
+if policy:

 # we do not modify the response!